mysql/mysql-utilities/doc/man/mysqlprocgrep.rst

 DESCRIPTION
 -----------

-This utility scan the process lists for all the servers provided via repeated occurrences of the :option:`--server` option and will either print the result (the default) or execute certain actions on it.
-The match conditions are given as options to the tool and in order for a row to match, all the conditions given have to match.
+This utility scans the process lists for all the servers specified using instances of the :option:`--server` option and either prints the result (the default) or executes certain actions on it.
+The process-matching conditions are specified as command options.
+For a process to match, all conditions must match.

 To specify how to display output, use one of the following values with the :option:`--format` option: